GoogleContainerTools/kpt-functions-sdk/docs/develop-quickstart.md

    kpt fn sink $CONFIGS
    ```

-   As the name suggest, this function added the given label to all `Namespace` objects
+   As the name suggests, this function added the given label to all `Namespace` objects
-   in `example-configs` directory:
+   in the `example-configs` directory:

    ```sh
    git diff $CONFIGS
    ```

-5. Try modifying the function in `src/label_namespace.ts` to perform other operations
+1. Try modifying the function in `src/label_namespace.ts` to perform other operations
    on `example-configs`, then repeat step 4.

    The function should implement the `KptFunc` interface [documented here][api-kptfunc].

    Take a look at [these example functions][demo-funcs] to better understand how to use
-   `kpt-functions` library.
+   the `kpt-functions` SDK.

 ## Next Steps